vksingh26/MongoDB/main/src/info.md

 * where could the reference for the collection could found.
 * which field we are relating to your target collection.
 * as is alias under which it will be merged.

+//in and nin

+* "in" is the comparison operator in mongo db where need to pass an array and will return the data which is equal to the array element. like check mongo-app.js inAndNinCompare methods.
+* "nin" is the comparison operator in mongo db where need to pass an array and will return the data which is not equal to the array element. like check mongo-app.js inAndNinCompare methods.